 Lola’s future husband, Lawrence Chu, was living just a few blocks from Lola when they met at a speed dating evening held at the Chinatown Community Center; the year, 1994.
 I had suggested and escorted Lola to the event; she wouldn’t have gone to such a banal gathering of her own volition.

-Despite significant cultural differences, and despite my often-shy awkwardness, Lola and I hit it off, and became the best of friends.
-I was open and friendly without being intrusive or needy, and I liked to talk about—and offer my own opinions on—weighty issues.
+Despite significant cultural differences, and despite my often-shy awkwardness, Lola and I hit it off, and we became the best of friends.
+Lola liked the fact that I was open and friendly without being intrusive or needy, and I liked to talk about—and offer my own opinions on—weighty issues.
 Initially our relationship consisted of short conversations snatched when passing each other on the stairs.
 Later Lola would invite me to her apartment for tea and more lengthy discussions on politics, art, literature, theatre, and, of course, the environment.